-Fig. 10: Test Arrangement for Assessment of Flammability
+Fig. 10 Test Arrangement for Assessment of Flammability

 8.15.2.2 Gas supply rig consisting of a propane storage tank with flow control valve and pressure gauge, flashback arrester and a propane burner.
 The burner shall be adjustable in height.